 Welcome to the Student Guidance and Counseling Department at CEC.
 Our primary mission is to facilitate the maximum development of each student.
 The services offered are concerned with identity, maturity, problem-solving, conflict resolution, decision making, academic excellence, and college and career choices.

 Counselors are available throughout the day to meet with students.
-A student may make an appointment to see a counselor by filling out a form in the Guidance office (Room 107).
+A student may make an appointment to see a counselor by filling out a form in the Counseling Center (Room 107).

 Mrs. Elaine Fitzgerald Wright